Spring break in Montréal: Getting out and about as a family

 Throughout Montréal

-From March 6 to 10, 2024, come and celebrate the 11th art form at the Festival international de Casteliers, a major annual event dedicated to the puppetry arts, this year welcoming creations from Quebec, Canada, the United States, France, Belgium, Finland and South Korea.
+From March 6 to 9, 2025, come and celebrate the 11th art form at the Festival international de Casteliers, a major annual event dedicated to the puppetry arts that welcomes creations from around the world each year.
 Don't miss Marionnettes en vitrines!
-Maître et relève, an exhibition in the windows of Outremont businesses (until March 12, 2024).
+Maître et relève, an exhibition in the windows of Outremont businesses.

-Themed guided tours exist for nearly every neighbourhood in the city.
+Thematic guided tours exist for nearly every neighbourhood in the city.
 Architecture, history, murals and even ghosts will brighten up your family walks.
-Take public transit to get to your starting point Thanks to the STM's Family Outings program, an adult with a valid transit pass can accompany up to five children aged 11 and under free of charge.
+Take public transit to get to your starting point Thanks to the STM's Free Travel For Children program, an adult with a valid transit pass can accompany up to five children aged 11 and under free of charge.

 Rain or shine, Montréal offers a host of indoor activities, whether physical, fun or educational.
 Check out our top recommendations here and here.
-And if you've got a budding computer genius at home, Studio XP, created by two Ubisoft alumni, offers a bilingual online spring break camp for kids aged 8 to 19, where they'll learn to code, program and do 2D/3D animation, through the creation of a video game.
-To get your children even more involved in culture, take a look at our cultural guide for families, specially designed for 0-17 year olds.
+Why not check out one of Montréal’s spring break day camps?
+Or, to get your children even more involved in culture, take a look at our cultural guide for families, specially designed for 0-17 year olds.

 Finally, take a look at our guide to family-friendly restaurants and our selection of the best bakeries and patisseries to stock up on tasty treats!